-Wed 5th Sept – Conf 2: Mapping and Cartography theme run by BCS/SoC
+Wed 5th Sept – Conf 2: Mapping and Cartography theme run by BCS/SoC (see table below)

 Thu 6th Sept – Conf 3: Imagery theme run by BARSC/RSPSoC

-Other activities: will include a Geomob/social event, workshops and a hotOSM mapathon.
+included a Geomob/social event, workshops and a hotOSM mapathon.

-The overall aim of the festival is to increase awareness of mapping in its many forms, providing forums for learning how to use maps, training in the latest techniques for creating, managing and displaying maps and educating young and old into the great diversity and rich heritage that are maps past and present.
+The aim of the festival was to increase awareness of mapping in its many forms, providing forums for learning how to use maps, training in the latest techniques for creating, managing and displaying maps and educating young and old into the great diversity and rich heritage that are maps past and present.